Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 The broadcast source is used as input to the live [=ABR=] encoder.
 The broadcast sources can be the SDI signals from a broadcast facility or MPEG-2 TS streams intercepted from a broadcast that need to be re-used in an [=OTT=] distribution workflow.
-The live ABR encoder source performs the encoding of the tracks into CMAF tracks and functions as the ingest source in the CMAF Ingest interface.
+The live ABR encoder performs the encoding of the tracks into CMAF tracks and functions as the [=ingest source=] in the CMAF Ingest interface.
-Multiple live ABR encoder sources can be used, providing redundant inputs to the packager, which is the [=receiving entity=] consuming the CMAF Ingest.
+Multiple live ABR encoders can be used, providing redundant inputs to the packager using dual-encoder synchronization.
+In this case, the segments are of constant duration, and audio and video segment boundaries are aligned.
+Segments should use a timing relative to a shared anchor such as the Unix epoch as to support synchronization based on epoch locking.

 Following the CMAF Ingest specification in this document allows for failover and many other features related to the content tracks.
-The live encoder source performs the following tasks:
+The live encoder performs the following tasks:

    - It demuxes and receives the MPEG-2 TS and/or SDI signal.